 First Peoples Buffalo Jump State Park, a National Historic Landmark and archaeological site, located about 15 miles from Great Falls MT, is a nearly 3000-acre site which contains the largest buffalo jump in North America.
-Located where the prairie transitions to the eastern Rocky Mountain Front and among the scenic buttes and island mountain ranges, it is a vitally important cultural, prehistoric site that was used during the "Dog Days "of several Plains and Plateau tribes.
+Located where the prairie transitions to the eastern Rocky Mountain Front and among the scenic buttes and island mountain ranges, it is a vitally important cultural, prehistoric site that was used 1000 to 500 years ago by many Northern Plains and Plateau tribes.
 A 6000 square foot visitor center contains exhibits that tell the story of how tribes conducted a buffalo jump hunt and processed the animals after they were stampeded off the cliff.
 There is also a gift shop operated by park staff.
 A 3 - mile interpretive trail tells additional history as visitors are hiking through the area.
 An additional 4-miles of trail in the park winds along the Jump and through a prairie dog town.
 The Park hosts students from all over Montana and neighboring states as the site is a favorite field trip destination.
 Visitors from all 50 states and numerous foreign countries enjoy the site to learn about the tribal culture.
 Another component of park operations is Tower Rock State Park.
-This natural feature was prominently noted in an 1805 journal entry of Captain Meriwether Lewis, co-leader of the Corps of Discovery.
+This natural feature was prominently noted in an 1805 journal entry of Captain Meriwether Lewis, co-leader of the Corps of Discovery and is right where the Missouri River exits the prairie for the mountains.